Sicus

 Key

 Jizz: Large and brownish, wing whitish on basal part.
-Males can form 'tower' on single female.
+A number of males can form a 'tower' on a single female.

 Literature